 Ron is a Digital Pedagogy Specialist with the CTL and also a Substitute Assistant Professor in Psychology here at Baruch College.
 Ron has had experience with online pedagogy from both a research perspective and a teaching perspective.
 In particular, he teaches a fully online version of the course, Cognitive Psychology, and he also has been working with the Psychology Department querying students’ perceptions of learning in various psychology courses and assessing how those perceptions might differ for the same course that is taught via fully-online versus in-person formats.

-(Specialties: Оpen Educational Resources, assessment, interactive resource creation, copyright/Creative Commons)
+(Specialties: Open Educational Resources, assessment, interactive resource creation, copyright/Creative Commons)

-Katherine Tsan comes to the Center for Teaching and Learning from a joint background in Academic Libraries (she holds an M.L.S. from Queens College) and humanities teaching and resource creation (she holds a Ph.D. in Modern European History from Yale University where her dissertation dealt with the Russian émigrés in France during the interwar period).
-She lectures and publishes scholarship on the history of immigration, open resources in history and creating interactive tutorials.
-At the CTL she has been engaging with learning through digital technologies–Twine, Voyant, Hypothes.is, Storymap JS and Timeline JS–and the digital humanities field as it relates to pedagogy.
+Katherine Tsan comes to the Center for Teaching and Learning from a joint background in Academic Libraries and humanities teaching (she holds an M.L.S. from Queens College and a Ph.D. in Modern European History from Yale University where her dissertation dealt with the Russian émigrés in France during the interwar period).
+She lectures and publishes scholarship on the history of immigration, Open Educational Resources in history and creating interactive tutorials.
+At the CTL she has been engaging with learning through digital technologies–Twine, Voyant, Hypothes.is, Storymap JS and Timeline JS, the digital humanities field as it relates to pedagogy, and the COVID-19 Student Experience Survey.
 In 2019-2020 she served as an OER Research Fellow at the Open Education Group, focusing on digital technology and open resource creation.

 Cathy Kawalek has recently joined the Center for Teaching and Learning and will be sharing tips about Zoom, ideas on teaching skills for the online environment and lessons from 15 years of working in the remote trenches at IBM.
 Since 2017, Cathy has been a member of the Baruch teaching community as an adjunct for the Zicklin capstone class, BPL 5100, and has completed the CTL courses in Hybrid Class Creation and OER.
 She worked in strategy and planning in the private sector for 35 years in the apparel, retail, and technology sectors and holds a BA from Tulane in Philosophy, an MA in Art History (UC Santa Barbara) and an MLS in Library and Information Studies (UC Berkeley.)
 Continuing studies include 8 years of summer school adult education in 18thC and 19thC history and literature at Christ Church College, Oxford University.